digiaonline/graphql-php/README.md

 $result = graphql($schema, $query);
 ```

-You can also run _mutations_ and _subscriptions_ by changing your query.
+If you want to learn more about queries you can refer to the [specification](https://graphql.org/learn/queries/).

-#### Resolvers
+### Resolvers

-Each type in a schema has a resolver associated with it, that allows for resolving the actual value.
-Most of these
+Each type in a schema has a resolver associated with it that allows for resolving the actual value.
+However, most
+types do not need a custom resolver, because they can be resolved using the default resolver.
+Usually these resolvers
-resolvers are lambda functions, but you can also define your own resolvers by implementing the `ResolverInterface`.
-A
+are lambda functions, but you can also define your own resolvers by implementing the `ResolverInterface`.

-resolver function receives four arguments:
+A resolver function receives four arguments:

 - `$rootValue` The parent object, which can also be `null` in some cases
 - `$arguments` The arguments provided to the field in the query